patriciogonzalezvivo/eyeo16/README.md

 <iframe data-src='http://thebookofshaders.com/06'></iframe>

 Note:
-[live coding in the book; talk about interactivity]

-So together with the crafting the didactic metaphors.
-I found my self developing tools around the book.
+So along with writing the teaching metaphors, I found my self developing tools for the book.

-The embebed live coding editor, was crucial.
-Shorts the distance from the reading of a concept to the trying it on code.
+The embedded live coding editor is crucial.
+It decreases the distance from reading of a concept to trying it in code.

-Also the little helpers to tweak and change variables was very helpful to make abstract concept more tangible.
+Also the little helpers to tweak and change variables are very helpful to make abstract concept more tangible.
 For example a vec3 can be a color, a position or direction.
 This concept are interchangeable in the shader.
 Because shaders are basically mathematical functions and vectors have that plasticity.

-I have a close relationship with this tools, not only because I made it, but also because I use a stand alone instance of it, in my regular bases. **this is weird**

 --